← Back to blog

 (doubly stochastic by closure, conservation exact)

-The CCF guarantee composes because the algebra composes.
-The RLHF guarantee does not compose because approximation error accumulates.
+The CCF normalization invariant composes because the algebra composes.
+RLHF guarantees do not compose in the same simple way because approximation error accumulates.
 This is not a criticism of RLHF -- it is a statement about the algebraic structure of the two approaches.
 RLHF operates in the space of probability distributions over token sequences, where composition is approximate.
-CCF operates in the space of doubly stochastic matrices, where composition is exact.
+CCF's presentation layer operates in the space of doubly stochastic matrices, where this specific closure property is exact.

 Connection to Anthropic's Alignment Architecture